jscriptcoder/sandbox-architecture/README.md

 **Sandbox.start**

 > Starts a module by calling its factory function and passing a new toolbox instance in.
-It returns the module's instance
+It returns the module's instance.

 _Syntax:_
 ```javascript